umnilab/HSEES_doc/docs/index.md

 ## Input data

-All the required inputs are listed and described in the **configuration file** `evacSim/data/Data.properties`.
-The paths of the input files are to be provided in the top section of the file.
-All uppercase constants in this document can be found in this configuration file.
+All the required inputs for a given simulation run scenario are listed and described in the **configuration file** `~/Repast_ParaRoute_PartOpt/EvacSim/data/Data.properties`.
+This file can also be quickly accessed within Eclipse by pressing `Ctrl+Shift+R` (or `Cmd+Shift+R` in macOS) and typing `Data.properties`.
+The paths of the input data files are to be provided in the top section of the file.
+All uppercase constants in the current document can be found in this configuration file.

 ### Evacuation demand